 An honour killing is a type of premeditated murder, intended to cleanse the dishonour that has been cast upon the perpetrator’s family as a result of the (real or perceived) actions of the victim.
 According to Human Rights Watch, honour killing is ‘the most extreme form of domestic violence, a crime based on male privilege and prerogative and women’s subordinate social status’.

 Actions or rumours that cause honour killings are typically based on a woman’s sexuality, but there are many other forms of behaviour that are under such scrutinies.
-For instance, their communication with men are judged, as are their use of social media as with Qandeel Baloch.
+For instance, their communication with men is judged, as are their use of social media as with Qandeel Baloch.
 Such killings are usually found in patriarchal societies that prioritise the status of men and family over women.
 The UN has estimated that over 5000 women every year are killed by their own family in the name of honour and, whilst the vast majority of victims are women, about 7 per cent of honour killing victims are also male.

 Such men have been found victims of honour crimes in the name of family honour, mainly arising from homophobia.
 For example, Ahmed Yildiz is one of Turkeys first reported gay honour killings, where he was shot by his own father for coming out as gay in 2008.
-Honour crimes are a global phenomenon, and have been reported from countries like India, Iraq and Uganda to Sweden, UK and Brazil.
+Honour crimes are a global phenomenon and have been reported from countries like India, Iraq and Uganda to Sweden, UK and Brazil.
 However, it is still important to note that honour killings are grossly unreported as these crimes are viewed as private family affairs.

 Why do men bask in honour and women bear the burden of shame?